April 27, 2017, by Jim Wilson

 Evidencing the Impact of TexGen Software

 TexGen is an open source piece of software that models the geometry of textile structures.
-Developed here at the University of Nottingham and made freely available to the research and industrial communities through a General Public Licence, it is currently hosted and distributed on the SourceForge site.
+Developed here at the Faculty of Engineering of the University of Nottingham and made freely available to the research and industrial communities through a General Public Licence, it is currently hosted and distributed on the SourceForge site.
 TexGen Website

-TexGen is an ideal candidate for an impact case study in a future REF exercise, and SourceForge already make available a small amount of usage information, limited to the number of downloads and their country of origin.
+TexGen is an ideal candidate for an impact case study in a future Research Excellence Framework (REF) exercise, and SourceForge already make available a small amount of usage information, limited to the number of downloads and their country of origin.
 Additional usage data is required in order to provide hard evidence to support and evidence the impact that TexGen in having, in order to allow the submission of an impact case study at the next REF.

 The Digital Research team was engaged at an early stage, when the researchers had decided to apply for funding (from EPSRC’s Impact Accelerator Account) to design and implement a solution to provide the necessary additional information.

 Various options for collecting additional usage information were considered, including moving the hosting to a different site, which would give greater control over registration and downloads, by in effect hiding the software behind a ‘registration wall’.
 However it was decided early on that the software should remain hosted and distributed via SourceForce, to preserve the existing user base and not disrupt existing users of the software in any way as this could potentially diminish the impact that TexGen is having.

 Input from Information Services User Experience group, recommended an optional registration process, hosted externally in the form of a questionnaire, which would be linked to by the software package.
 Having the survey hosted externally (rather than integrated into TexGen’s code) gives far greater flexibility to modify and adapt the survey questions in the future, without having to release an updated version of the software package.